pulse2percept/pulse2percept/README.rst

 | p2p 0.8 Retina            |      |      |      |      | Yes  | Yes | Yes | Yes |
 +---------------------------+------+------+------+------+------+-----+-----+-----+

-Our `GitHub Action Runners`_ build and test p2p on the ``ubuntu-latest``, ``windows-latest``, and ``macos-latest`` images, on every Python version listed for the current release above.
-Those labels track whatever image GitHub currently ships, so the exact OS releases we test against change over time.
+Prebuilt wheels are available for 64-bit Linux, macOS 11 and later (Apple silicon and Intel), and 64-bit Windows.
+On other platforms, ``pip`` may build pulse2percept from source, which requires a C compiler.
+NumPy, Cython, and other build dependencies are installed automatically.

-.. _Visual Studio Build Tools: https://visualstudio.microsoft.com/visual-cpp-build-tools/
+Our `GitHub Action Runners`_ test the current release on Linux, macOS, and Windows for every supported Python version listed above.

 .. _GitHub Action Runners: https://github.com/pulse2percept/pulse2percept/actions

 .. compat-end